MMolieleng/MrWeather/README.md

 1. [Lombok for android](https://projectlombok.org/setup/android)
 2. [Joda Time](https://github.com/dlew/joda-time-android) for date conversions and formatting
 3. [OkHttp3](https://github.com/square/okhttp) for API calls
+4. JUnit for unit testing

 ## Approach
+In this project I use MVVM design pattern to implement my solution.
+Because of limitted number of icon assets i was give, I used sun icon to indicate Sunny days and used partly cloudy icon to indicate rainy days in the forecast list.

+## Possible Improvements
+* Show user's location (city)
+* Display weather icons provided by the api using Glide or Picasso library
+* Add some animations to make the app fun to use

 ## Screenshots
 |![alt text](https://github.com/MMolieleng/MrWeather/blob/master/cloudy.jpeg) | ![alt text](https://github.com/MMolieleng/MrWeather/blob/master/rainy.jpeg) |